 School councils play a key role in Victorian government schools.
 Participating as a school council member is a rewarding and challenging experience.
 The school council supports the principal to provide the best possible educational outcomes for students.

-Our school council members for 2020 Patty Sandwith- School Council President Liz Curley- Parent member Evelyn Cannon- Parent member Patricia Mellusco- DET Lachlan Day- Principal DET
+Our school council members for 2020 Patty Sandwith- School Council President Liz Curley- Parent member Emily Howard- Parent member Patricia Mellusco- DET Lachlan Day- Principal DET

 The school council has particular functions in setting and monitoring the school’s direction.
 School councils have three main responsibilities: